Frederik353/algorithms-website/README.md

 - **Self-Imposed Timer:** Utilize the built-in timer in the coding editor to self-impose time limits on your coding challenges, adding an element of time management to your problem-solving process.

 ## Get Started
-Please note that a lot of the website backend is not currently running and therfor a lot is broken, i would like to get back to this and get proper hosting up in the future but dont have time for it now.
+Please note that a lot of the websites backend is not currently running and therfor a lot is broken, i would like to get back to this and get proper hosting up in the future but dont have time for it now.

 1. Visit the [Algorithms Learning Website](https://frederik-it.netlify.app/) to explore the platform.
 2. Sign in or create an account to access personalized features.